 Table of Contents

-As a unit of Campus HR Operations, UTemp Staffing serves as a cost-effective option for your temporary staffing needs at the University of Washington.
-We recruit and identify qualified temporary employees, manage payroll functions, and complete all monitoring and administration requirements, such as employee relations and compliance.
+As a self-sustaining unit of Campus HR Operations, UTemp Staffing serves as a cost-effective option for your temporary staffing needs at the University of Washington.
+We recruit and hire qualified temporary employees, manage payroll and billing functions, and complete all monitoring and administration requirements, such as employee relations and compliance.

 - Responsive service: We strive to contact you promptly—usually within four business hours—to confirm your request and clarify your staffing needs.
 We are also here to assist you through the duration of the temp employee’s placement in your department.